 It is recommended to wash the scalp at least three times per week or every other day for those with dandruff, but during a flare-up, you may need to wash the scalp with medicated shampoos daily until the condition subsides.

-Overwashing your hair by cleansing more than once a day is not recommended as this can significantly dry out your scalp and worsen underlying eczema.
-Skincare is all about balance, patience, and consistency.
+Overwashing your hair by cleansing more than once a day is not recommended, as this can significantly dry out your scalp and worsen the underlying eczema.
+Skin care is all about balance, patience, and consistency.

 Remember that dandruff and seborrheic dermatitis are chronic conditions.
 If left untreated, it can cause intense redness, itch, and flaking as well as hair loss from frequent scratching and inflammation.